 Catch certificates

-The Directorate of Fisheries catch certificates are confirmation that catch from which Icelandic seafood products are processed was caught within the Icelandic fisheries management system.
+A catch certificate from the Directorate of Fisheries confirms that the catch from which Icelandic seafood products are processed has been caught in accordance with the Icelandic fisheries management system.

-The certificate complies with agreements between Iceland, the European Union, United States, and Japan.
-It is standardized and cannot be changed.
+The catch certificates are standardised and comply with agreements between Iceland, the European Union, the United States and Japan.
+The certificates cannot be altered.

-Users who did not have access to the old system need to apply for access by email to vottord@fiskistofa.is.
+Users apply for access by email to vottord@fiskistofa.is.

 The following information must be included in the application: